How to Write the Parts of a Research Paper

 No paper is finished without a list of reference, recording all the sources that you utilized for your exploration.
 This must be spread out as indicated by MLA, APA, or other particular format.
 One tendency that is getting progressively normal, particularly with online papers, is to add your own paper reference for the last page.
 Write this in APA, MLA, or, Chicago format.

-You may have completed the best research venture on earth at the same time, if you don't compose an intriguing and well structured paper; no one is going to pay attention to your research seriously.
+You may have completed the best research venture on earth at the same time, but if you don't write my college papers in an intriguing and well structured manner; no one is going to pay attention to your research seriously.
 So follow good structure to write an outstanding research paper.